ChristianHuff-DEV/reapy/README.md

 * `Message` (string / required)
 The message the step is looking for.
 * `Timeout` (int / optional / default: *300*)
-Number of seconds the file is watched for before the step is aborted.
+Number of seconds the file is watched, before the step is aborted.

 Example: